Effective model and Magnetic Properties of the Resistive Electron Quadrupling State

-The existence of the spontaneously broken time-reversal symmetry in the resistive state of Ba$_{1-x}$K$_x$Fe$_2$As$_2$, at the doping level $x\approx0.8$ \cite{Grinenko.Weston.ea:21}, dictates that the averages of the pairing order parameters $\Delta_a$ are zero, but that there exists a non-zero order parameter which is fourth-order in the fermionic fields.
+The spontaneous breakdown of the time-reversal symmetry in the resistive state of Ba$_{1-x}$K$_x$Fe$_2$As$_2$, at the doping level $x\approx0.8$ \cite{Grinenko.Weston.ea:21} dictates that the averages of the pairing order parameters $\Delta_a$ are zero, but that there exists a nonzero order parameter which is fourth order in the fermionic fields.
 The quadrupling order parameter is proportional to the product of pairing order parameters in different bands $\Delta_a^*\Delta_b$ .
-Such an order parameter implies an anti-correlation in the flows of the components $a$ and $b$.
-Crucially, although this type of counter-flows do not represent superconductivity, they are generally coupled to the magnetic field when the densities of the counter-flowing charged components are unequal.
+Such an order parameter implies an anticorrelation in the flows of the components $a$ and $b$.
+Crucially, although these types of counterflows do not represent superconductivity, they are generally coupled to the magnetic field when the densities of the counterflowing charged components are unequal.
 An effective model should account for this coupling, and should be different from the Ginzburg-Landau model of a Meissner state.

 Below we derive such an \emph{effective} theory, based on the mean-field approximation for the four-fermion order parameter.
 We demonstrate that, in an inhomogeneous sample, the model supports spontaneous magnetic fields, consistently with the experimental results \cite{Grinenko.Weston.ea:21}.
 It also predicts the existence of topological excitations carrying a quantized magnetic flux, in the form of skyrmions.